BlackToppStudios/Mezz_StaticFoundation/README.md

 The current code coverage for tests is:
 [![codecov](https://codecov.io/gh/BlackToppStudios/Mezz_StaticFoundation/branch/master/graph/badge.svg)](https://codecov.io/gh/BlackToppStudios/Mezz_StaticFoundation)

-This library, the StaticFoundation, is responsible for detecting compilation options, compiler settings and other platform specific details.
+This library, the StaticFoundation, is responsible for providing common data types as well as detecting compilation options, compiler settings and other platform specific details.

 It does this by a mix a of use of preprocessor macros and configuration time/CMake scripting techniques.